No. 21 Oregon upsets No. 2 UCLA on Brooks' 3-pointer

 Brooks, who finished with 23 points and nine rebounds, grabbed Bryce Alford's missed free throw with 8.9 seconds to go, dribbled to the right wing and pulled up for the game-winning shot.

 Payton Pritchard added 15 points and nine assists for the Ducks (12-2, 1-0), who won their 10th consecutive game and pushed the nation's second-longest home winning streak to 34 games.
-Pritchard's 3-pointer pulled Oregon within one with 12.9 seconds left.
+Pritchard's 3-pointer pulled Oregon within one with 12.9 seconds left to set the stage for Brooks' shot.

+Brooks said Oregon coach Dana Altman called ''pop'' for the final shot and the ball was supposed to find the hot-handed Pritchard, who hit three of Oregon's 11 3-pointers.
+Instead, Brooks used a screen by Jordan Bell to squeeze off the game-winner.

+''We had an option to get to the basket or shoot it,'' Altman said, ''and (Brooks) felt like he liked the shot and he was right.
+Who am I to argue?

 Thomas Welch had 20 points and 10 rebounds for the Bruins (13-1, 0-1), and Alford had 20 points.
 Lonzo Ball added 14 points and TJ Leaf had 13.

-UCLA was trying to match their best start to a season in 10 years.
+UCLA was trying to match its best start to a season in 10 years, but Alford missed the front end of a 1-and-1.
+Alford was shooting a team-best 87.0 percent at the free throw line this season.

+''That's who we want at the line,'' UCLA coach Steve Alford said of his son. ''More times than not he makes shots to get us back in it and that's the guy we want at the free throw line.''

+The Bruins came in as the nation's best shooting team and fourth-best beyond the arc, and they nearly hit those marks by going 34 of 64 overall (53.1 percent) and 11 of 25 (44.0 percent) on 3-pointers.

+However, UCLA also had 14 turnovers against 19 assists and lost the rebounding battle 37-35.

-The Bruins used a 15-0 run midway through the second half to take a 72-65 lead.
+The Bruins used a 15-0 run sparked by three straight 3s by Ball midway through the second half to take a 72-65 lead.
 UCLA was up by eight with 4 minutes to play before Pritchard sparked Oregon's final rally with seven points.

+''Credit to them,'' Bryce Alford said. ''First and foremost they made big-time plays (and) hit some really tough shots.

+''Their last two 3s were highly contested, fadeaway 3s, so they made big-time plays but we have to be much better on the defensive end.''

 Oregon beat the Bruins at their own game in the first half, pushing a 100-point pace with 11 assists on its first 14 field goals and shooting 7 of 14 from 3-point range.